sigmundch/web-ui/README.md

-Dart Web UI
+Web UI
 ===========

-Dart Web UI lets you build web apps as if you had a browser from the future.
+Web UI lets you build web apps as if you had a browser from the future.
 You can use the cool new web technologies like [Web Components][wc], [Model Driven Views][mdv] and [Dart][d] today.
 Build apps easily using HTML as your template language, express your application's components in HTML, and synchronize your data automatically between Dart and your components.

 We believe that: